 - Work with our Gardener in Residence, Cassie Liversidge, whose work with the children in the school garden is structured to ensure that it is fully integrated with the classroom-based curriculum, giving the children real world experiences with gardening and plants.

 - Work with PE specialists to ensure that our games and activities curriculum is challenging and engaging for all children, encouraging children to use their bodies, and to experience the thrill of competing (more information is available on our Pupil and Sports Premium page).
 This work has been recognised through our achievement of a Silver School Games Award for 2017/18.

-Through working towards this award, we will:
+Through our achievement of this award, we have:

-- Build on the work that we have already done to engage the whole school community in the importance of mental health issues, using appropriate technologies to make this an easy process for children to engage with;
+- Built on the work that we have already done to engage the whole school community in the importance of mental health issues, using appropriate technologies to make this an easy process for children to engage with;

 - Continued to seek, capture and analyse the views of parents, children and staff around mental health issues, which we will use to review our current performance and inform our planning.

 This page was last updated in June 2020.